AdamboislevantFleury/CY-Path/README.md

 - 2 or 4 players
 - Clickable placement of barriers
+- Movable pawn using keyboard :
+    + right : →
+    + left : ←
+    + up : ↑
+    + down : ↓
 - Possibility to go diagonally in case of a barrier right in front of the pawn and anoter pawn right behind it.
+To trigger this functionnality you must be in this precise situation and click on the right or left arrow of your keyboard, a pop up message will then ask you if you want to go diagonally and if yes at the right diagonal or left diagonal.

 # How to play